 The Shangri-La's 576 guestrooms occupy floors 18 to 39.
 If you're traveling with a bigger family and have a little more cash to burn, the Shangri-La offers 41 Premiere Suites; four Specialty Suites; and a capacious 235-square-meter, three-bedroom Shangri-La Suite.

-Making a Splash at Kerry Sports Manila
+Working up a Sweat at Kerry Sports Manila

 “The Hotel [is] not the focal point for this property,” Mr. Rice explained.
 “What sets us apart from a regular hotel is the expansion of the personalities we’re welcoming into our property.”